-10 steps to control sugar cravings
+10 steps to fewer sugar cravings

 Are you someone who can’t stop eating sugar, once you start?
 Are you plagued with constant food cravings, especially for sweets or refined carbohydrates, such as pasta, bread or potato chips?